 Hugh Naylor is a managing partner at a strategic communications firm in Los Angeles, California called Inside Revolution.
 He works primarily with environmental, tech and entertainment organizations, including Fortune 500 companies, helping them refine business-development strategies and tell the right stories to the right audiences.
-He’s helped elevate the profiles of senior executives through devising powerful thought-leadership strategies, and he particularly enjoys the executive-leadership coaching that he oversees with his firm.
+He’s helped elevate the profiles of senior executives through devising thought-leadership strategies, and he particularly enjoys the executive-leadership coaching that he oversees with his firm.

 He’s also a writer.